Stuyk/rebar-altv/docs/api/server/vehicle/vehicle-use.md

 // Check if a vehicle has a document bound to it rVehicle.isBound();

+// Set the RPM for the vehicle driver to 0 rVehicle.setRpm(0);

 // Add player to the vehicle, remove their id, or clear all keys const didAdd = await rVehicle.keys.add('some_document_id');
 const didRemove = await rVehicle.keys.remove('some_document_id');